yeshwindbz9/parkradar/README.md

 The AI layer is useful for MVP inference, but it is not real-time truth.
 The app should clearly communicate that results are estimates.

+### Prompt Engineering

+Gemini is prompted to:

+- rank the top 10 streets
+- score each street from 0 to 100
+- prefer likely residential or side-street candidates
+- avoid overclaiming certainty
+- return JSON only

 ### Fallback Design

 Learned why fallbacks matter.

 A demo app should not break completely if one external service fails.

+In this project:

+- Gemini has a fallback ranking function
+- API errors are caught and returned gracefully
+- frontend errors are displayed instead of crashing the UI

 ### Observability